briandrum/codes.forchagrin.com/_chapters/chapter-1161-subdivision-regulations.md

     initial maintenance of all improvements in lieu of actual installation.
 The terms of the guarantee shall be set by Council.
 The Village Administrator and Village Engineer shall approve the payment as set by the Village Engineer.
-(Section 1161.06) File with the Village Clerk’s office.
+(Section 1161.06) File with the Village Clerk's office.

     3. _(3)_ **Insurance.** As deemed necessary by the Law Director; which has a minimum equal coverage to the insurance the Municipality carries.
 It shall be of the duration, amount and form as determined by the Law Director, but shall not expire earlier than the effective period of any maintenance bond.
-    A copy shall be filed and remain at the Village Clerk’s office.
+    A copy shall be filed and remain at the Village Clerk's office.

     4. _(4)_ **Inspection of improvements during construction.** The subdivider shall contact the Village Engineer at least forty-eight hours before any